starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

    `Right click the game -> Configure -> System options -> Environment variables`
 > [!important]
 > Your wine prefix under Z:\ will be hidden from the file picker, so you will have to manually type or paste the full path.

+> [!important]
+> EAC will not like symlinks of any directory along your install path.

 ## Lutris Pre-launch and Post-exit Scripts